rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 > line.
 Rust ignores everything in comments, which are discussed in more detail
 > in Chapter 3.

-Now you know that `let mut guess` will introduce a mutable variable named `guess`.
-On the other side of the equal sign (`=`) is the value that `guess` is bound to, which is the result of calling `String::new`, a function that returns a new instance of a `String`. [`String`][string]<!-- ignore --> is a string type provided by the standard library that is a growable, UTF-8 encoded bit of text.
+Let's return to the guessing game program.
+You now know that `let mut guess` will introduce a mutable variable named `guess`.
+On the other side of the equal sign (`=`) is the value that `guess` is bound to, which is the result of calling `String::new`, a function that returns a new instance of a `String`.
+[`String`][string]<!-- ignore --> is a string type provided by the standard library that is a growable, UTF-8 encoded bit of text.

 [string]: ../std/string/struct.String.html